Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Wis.
 Stat. § 175.55

-Law Enforcement Use of Drones — Warrant Requirement
+Law Enforcement Use of Drones — Search Warrant Requirement

 Law Enforcement

-Requires law enforcement agencies to obtain a search warrant before using a drone to gather evidence in any location where a person has a reasonable expectation of privacy.
-Exceptions: search and rescue operations, locating escaped prisoners, executing arrest warrants, preventing imminent danger or destruction of evidence.
-Evidence gathered without warrant is inadmissible in court.
+Requires Wisconsin law enforcement to obtain a search warrant before using a drone to gather evidence in locations where a person has a reasonable expectation of privacy.
+Exceptions include exigent circumstances, search and rescue, locating escaped prisoners, executing arrest warrants, and preventing imminent danger or destruction of evidence.
+Evidence obtained in violation of this statute is inadmissible in court.

-Effective: Jan 1, 2013Evidence inadmissible; suppression of case evidence
+Effective: Jan 1, 2013Evidence inadmissible; no criminal penalty for law enforcement

 View source